 2. How much sourdough discard do I need for this recipe?

-The recipe typically calls for about 1 cup (approximately 240g) of sourdough discard to properly enhance the flavor and texture of the rolls.
+The recipe normally calls for about 1 cup (roughly 240g) of sourdough discard to boost the flavor and texture just right.

 3. Can I make these rolls without yeast?